drupal-graphql/graphql-twig/README.md

 to fall back to site building or manual preprocessing.

 This is the basic concept of GraphQL in Twig.
-Additionally it will collect query fragments from included templates, automatically try to match template variables to query arguments and enables you to tap into all features of the [Drupal GraphQL] module.
+Additionally it will collect query fragments from included templates, automatically try to match template variables to query arguments and enable you to tap into all features of the [Drupal GraphQL] module.

 More documentation coming soon!